 For the Information Management System capstone you work with an international team of professionals to select an enterprise-scale business problem and develop a digital technology solution.
 You work in a team to research current trends, identify a problem, plan a solution, and present a proposal to an assembled faculty panel.

 The project requirements differ slightly between the two IMS capstone courses currently offered.
 ISMT E-599 focuses on the Digital Enterprise, while ISMT E-599a concentrates on Information Management.
 Both are taught in a similar format but explore different subject matters.
 For more course specific information, see ISMT E-599 or ISMT E-599a.

-We recommend registering for the capstone course at the very end of your program, once all prerequisites have been completed.
-You need to have completed at least 36 credits, including all the core degree requirements, to be eligible for capstone.
-Currently, the capstone is offered online with a mandatory weekend on campus during the fall and spring term.
+You ordinarily take the capstone as your final, one and only remaning degree requirement.
+At a minimum, you need to have completed at least 36 credits, including all the core degree requirements, to be eligible for capstone.
+The capstone is offered online with a mandatory weekend on campus during the fall and spring term.
 In summer, the capstone is offered as an on-campus course during the intensive, seven-week session.

 Zoya Kinstler, PhD, Distinguished Member Technical Staff, Verizon Communications, Inc. (ISMT 599)

 Richard E. Joltes, ALM, Senior Content Analytics Architect, US Department of Transportation (ISMT 599a)